Canon Wide Format Guide

 Also, clogged nozzles are a non-issue.
-This is because on detection of a clog, the sensors stop use on the malfunctioning nozzle and use another one to compensate for it.
-This helps reduce ink waste and the need to activate self-cleaning mode.
-To reduce the occurrence of clogs altogether, then sensors are temperature controlled so that the ink is maintained at the proper viscosity for optimal and consistent ink droplet placement.
+This is because, on detecting a clog, the sensors stop using the malfunctioning nozzle and use another to compensate for it.
+This helps reduce ink waste and the need to activate the self-cleaning mode.
+In addition, to minimize the occurrence of clogs' circumstances, sensors are temperature controlled so that the ink is maintained at the proper viscosity for optimal and consistent ink droplet placement.

 #4 - Built-in Color Density Sensor and Color Calibration System

 Color output is optimized by Canon’s built-in Color Density Sensor and calibration system.
-This capability is extremely important to professional photographers and graphic artists because it means that these printers can reproduce colors reliably and consistently, over time.
+This capability is critical to professional photographers and graphic artists because these printers can reproduce colors reliably and consistently over time.

 Canon’s Color-Calibration System is simpler and easier to use than competing systems.
-With Canon’s Color Density Sensor, a calibration for one media type is used to make adjustments on the other Canon supported media—unlike Epson and HP, who require the need for a spectrophotometer, and repeat calibrations for each type of media or print mode.
-Plus, color calibration on the Canon is fast---it can be done in just 10 minutes.
+For example, with Canon’s Color Density Sensor, a calibration for one media type is used to make adjustments on the other Canon-supported media—unlike Epson and HP, who require the need for a spectrophotometer and repeat calibrations for every kind of media or print mode.
+Plus, color calibration on the Canon is fast---it can be done in 10 minutes.

 #5 - Innovative and Dynamic Media Handling

-Additionally, the optional Multi-Function Roll (MFR) System can also be used as either a second media rolls or it can be configured as a bi-directional take-up unit.
+Additionally, the optional Multi-Function Roll (MFR) System can be used as a second media roll or configured as a bi-directional take-up unit.

 #6 - Versatile Connectivity Options Out of the Box

 Today’s art studios and design shops need various ways to share data and connect to peripheral devices.
-So, the Canon PRO Series offers a generous variety of connectivity options including:
+So, the Canon PRO Series offers a great variety of connectivity options, including:

 - Wi-Fi enabled